aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 There is also a stylesheet directory and a symlink to the images directory of the parent directory.
 This is where you can make changes to the styles and media content that are referenced from the generated html files.

-We can view the `mybook.html` file from our local `./html` directory, by using a web browser to open the file.
+We can view the `mybook.html` file from our local `html` directory, by using a web browser to open the file.

 ## Serving generated html book

+The `sc build:html` command from the previous section only builds the html files.

-In addition to building the html files we can not only build the files, but also serve the `mybook.html` file to our local web browser by running the following command instead:
+However in addition to building the html files, we can also serve the `mybook.html` by running the following command instead:

 ```console
 docker run --rm -v `pwd`:/book -d -p 4000:4000 softcover/softcover:latest sc server